 - Cover dish with cling film, and store at room temperature for up to a week.
 Not that it will be around that long.

-- If you want to double this recipe, use 3 tbsp aquafaba instead of an extra tablespoon of flax seed.
-If tripling, use 1.5 tbsp flax + 4.5 tbsp AF.
-If quadrupling, use 2 tbsp flax + 6 tbsp AF.
+- If you want to double this recipe, use 3 tablespoon aquafaba instead of an extra tablespoon of flax seed.
+If tripling, use 1.5 tablespoon flax + 4.5 tablespoon AF.
+If quadrupling, use 2 tablespoon flax + 6 tablespoon AF.
 And so on.
 If you simply add more flax, you run the risk of it leaving a bit of an aftertaste.

 - A lot of people advocate only grinding flax seed as and when you need it but since I travel so much, I don't always have access to a suitable grinder, so I use pre-ground flax seed.
 I keep it in the 'fridge, and it's always perfect.
 I'm just coming to the end of my bag, which I bought eleven months ago, and it's lost none of its gloop-making properties.